-This is where content marketing will shine for you.
+In this case, content marketing will help tremendously.
 This is the perfect person to offer a white paper, free report, multi-post tutorial delivered by email, webinar, or other high-value content.

-Strategies: Be sure you’re engaging this reader’s attention, normally via an opt-in email list, so you can let them know about everything you have to offer.
-Keep the ratio of content to offers high, to keep their interest and build rapport.
+Be sure you’re engaging this reader’s attention, normally via an opt-in email list, so you can let them know about everything you have to offer.

 Strong content with independent value is critical to everyone in your audience, but it’s these people who most need to see the value up front to get on board as a subscriber.